You are here

-At our hospitals and birthing centers in Northeast Tennessee and Southwest Virginia, you’ll receive expert, supportive care from skilled maternity professionals after delivery, and gain the skills you need to take care of yourself and your baby at home.
+At our hospitals and birthing centers in East Tennessee and Southwest Virginia, you’ll receive expert, supportive care from skilled maternity professionals after delivery, and gain the skills you need to take care of yourself and your baby at home.

 Postpartum hospital care

 In the hospital following delivery, expect nurturing, one-on-one support for you and your baby including:

 - After-delivery care – In most cases, as soon as your infant is delivered, he or she will be placed directly on the mother’s bare chest for the first hour of life in order to promote bonding and encourage breastfeeding.